franzbu/EnhancedSpaces.spoon/README.md

   ...
 ```

-In case you would like to disable EnhancedSpaces' window manager because you manage your windows manually or you prefer using another window manager, change the entries like this:
+In case you would like to disable EnhancedSpaces' window manager because you manage your windows manually or prefer using another window manager, change the entries as follows:

 ```lua
   ...